lisa-lumos/Snowflake/README.md

 One masking policy can be applied to many tables and views.
 Masking policies support `segregation of duties (SoD)` through the role separation of policy administrators from object owners.
 Secure views do not have SoD, which is a profound limitation to their utility.
 With masking policy, object owners cannot unset masking policies, and cannot view the masked columns.

+Conditional masking uses a masking policy to selectively protect the column data in a table or view based on the values (such as visibility) in other column(s).

+Best practices for using masking policy:
+- Use caution when apply masking policies to columns.
+- Query the masked columns before making tables and views available to users.
+- Note target columns in additional tables and views where the data in the source column may appear.

 ### Row Access Policies